Skip to the content

 View Source: Shenzhen, an exploration of the Shenzhen hardware ecosystem [ebook]

-Co-author of Understanding the Connected Home, with Michelle Thorne
+Co-author of Understanding the Connected Home

 Co-author of research report "Digitalisierung und die Smart City — Ressource und Barriere transformativer Urbanisierung."
 Expertise für das WBGU-Hauptgutachten „Der Umzug der Menschheit: Die transformative Kraft der Städte“, with Prof. Dr. Christoph Bieber (2016).